Compare medical plans

 What type of plan should I select?

-The PEBB Program offers three types of medical plans (value-based plans noted in bold).
+The PEBB Program offers three types of medical plans.

 Consumer-directed health plans (CDHPs)